nypl-openaudio/transcript-editor/project/pilot/pages/home.md

-# Open Transcript Editor Sandbox
+# Open Transcript Editor Pilot

 Welcome!
-Thank you for participating in the Open Transcript Editor Sandbox.
+Thank you for participating in the Open Transcript Editor Pilot.
 Below you'll find a selection of your audio content.
 Select an item from your collection to get started.